JeremyRand/namecoin.org/contribute/index.md

 ## Run a DNS seed

 DNS seeds help Namecoin users find peers.
-You can run a DNS seed via [dnsseeder](https://github.com/gombadi/dnsseeder); ask us for details on Matrix or IRC.
+You can run a DNS seed via [dnsseeder](https://github.com/gombadi/dnsseeder) (use the `namecoin.json` config file).
+If you've set up a DNS seed, let us know so we can add it to the client.

 ## Run an ElectrumX server

 ElectrumX servers help Electrum-NMC users synchronize the blockchain more quickly and securely.
-You can run one by installing [ElectrumX](https://github.com/kyuupichan/electrumx).
-Please consider running ElectrumX on as many of the following networks as you can:
+You can run one by installing [ElectrumX](https://github.com/spesmilo/electrumx) (set `COIN=Namecoin`).
+Please consider running ElectrumX on as many of the following networks as you can, for both mainnet and testnet:

 * Raw IPv4 address
 * Raw IPv6 address
 * Domain name pointing to IPv4 address
 * Domain name pointing to IPv6 address
 * Tor onion service

+If you've set up an ElectrumX server, let us know so we can add it to the client.

 ## Merge-mine Namecoin